dfinity/portal/docs/developer-docs/integrations/multi-chain/ckbtc-faq.md

 5. **Multi-block Transactions**: The Internet Computer blockchain can stretch the execution of a single transaction across multiple blocks, allowing very-long running smart contract computations to be initiated.

-6. **Daemon Contracts**: Canister smart contracts can be configured so that they are automatically activated by the network itself at specified block intervals.
+6. **Daemon contracts**: Canister smart contracts can be configured so that they are automatically activated by the network itself at specified block intervals.

 7. **Serve Web Content**: Canister smart contracts can process HTTP requests, enabling them to host frontends of dapps, making them directly accessible through web browsers.